 - All Americans need to be clear that we will not stand for this.
 Indivisible is teaming up with a coalition of groups to host emergency rallies in the event that Trump crosses a red line.
 We hope that this terrible event will not come to pass—but if it does, we will all need to stand firm and make it clear that no one is above the law.
 Sign up to host or attend a rally here.

-- Ask Congress to prevent Mueller from getting fired.
+- Ask Congress to protect the Mueller investigation.
 It is the duty of Congress, as a separate co-equal branch of government, to guard against abuses of the Executive Branch.
 That’s why the framers of the Constitution created separation of powers.
 Our elected officials need to speak out and make clear that firing Mueller would be a red line that Trump must not cross.
-Senators can co-sponsor legislation to protect against a Mueller firing: S. 1735 led by Senators Graham and Booker, and S. 1741 led by Senators Coons and Tillis.
+Senators can co-sponsor S. 2644, led by Senators Graham, Booker, Coons, and Tillis.
 Representatives in the House can co-sponsor H.R.
-3771, led by Representative Jones.
+5476, led by Representatives Nadler and Jones.

 SAMPLE CALL SCRIPT